agntgalahad/TypeRacer-Bot/README.md

 \
 Idea:
 \
 I always lost with my friends in typeracer.
-So i made this bot to destroy them..
+So i made this bot to destroy them
 \

 How to use it: